DC Water CEO to Serve on President Biden’s National Infrastructure Advisory Council

 Mr. David Gadis said, “I am deeply honored to receive the appointment to NIAC at such a critical time, while national attention is so firmly fixed on infrastructure solutions.
 President Biden has committed unprecedented resources to fixing these issues.
 We can’t overemphasize the outstanding necessity of the Infrastructure Act, which invests more than 1.2 trillion in restoring and improving our roads, electricity grid, and access to broadband.
 However, with its dual commitment to clean water and Great Lakes and rivers restoration, our aging wastewater utilities must also receive ample consideration and funding.”

 Gadis continued, “In my role with DC Water, I have a unique vantage point to help inform NIAC.
-The challenges facing wastewater utilities are not insurmountable, and we have tackled many complex policy issues, ranging from environmental justice to water equity.
+The challenges facing wastewater utilities are not insurmountable, and we have tackled many complex policy issues.
 In my new capacity on NIAC, I am excited to shine a light on wastewater utilities as an integral part of infrastructure.”

 About DC Water